companion-dotnet/companion-dotnet/docs/Signaling/BasicConcepts.md

 **Signals, DerivedSignals and SignalingEffects** are the main building blocks of *Companion .NET Signaling*. **Signals** provide the value stores which can later be used in **DerivedSignals** and **SignalingEffects**.

 ## Signals
 **Signals** are simple value stores.
 They require an initial value, which can be changed later.
-Any access inside of an **DerivedSignal, SignalingEffect or SignalingComponentBase** leads to an subscription (this behavior cannot be nested).
+Any access inside of a **DerivedSignal, SignalingEffect or SignalingComponentBase** leads to a subscription (this behavior cannot be nested).

 Signals are the foundation of this reactivity system.
 They:
 - Store mutable state